-The estate is located in the community of Burg Layen-Rümmelsheim in the German wine-growing region Near
+The estate is located in the municipality of Burg Layen-Rümmelsheim in the German wine-growing region Near

 , The origins of "Leyen Castle" go back to the end of the 13th century.
-It was built on a rocky ridge in the Trollbachtal on the lower reaches of the Nahe just before the confluence with the Rhine.
-The area has three castles of various aristocratic owners with extensive land and vineyard property in the area.
-The present estate was completed in 1802 during the occupation of the Naheregion Napoleon Bonaparte
+It was built on a rocky ridge in the Trollbach valley on the lower reaches of the Nahe shortly before the confluence with the Rhine.
+Three palace complexes of various noble owners with extensive land and vineyard properties in the area were built in the area.
+The current castle estate was built in 1802 during the occupation of the nearby region Napoleon Bonapartes

-(1769-1821) The troops of Johann Peter Diel (1750-1811) were acquired by Heribert Wolfgang Freiherr von Dalberg after the Diel family had leased them for decades.
-Today, the winery operation of Armin Diel
+(1769-1821) Troops of Johann Peter Diel (1750-1811) acquired from Heribert Wolfgang Freiherr von Dalberg after the Diel family had leased them for decades.
+Today the winery is run by Armin Diel

-and his daughter Caroline, butler is Christoph J. Friedrich.
+and his daughter Caroline, cellar master is Christoph J. Friedrich.

-The vineyards cover a total of 22 hectares of vineyards, of which the bulk in the VDP-Great locations Castle hill
+The vineyards cover a total of 22 hectares of vineyards, the majority of which are in the VDP-Grosse Lagen Castle hill

-(Dorsheim), as well as in the VDP-first positions Schlossberg
+(Dorsheim), as well as in the VDP first locations Schlossberg

-, Hell and Johannisberg (Castle Layen) is located.
-The large vineyards are planted exclusively with Riesling, in the first locations also play the varieties Pinot Gris, Pinot Blanc and Pinot Noir an important role.
-On smaller areas, the varieties Chardonnay and Dornfelder are cultivated.
-According to the VDP-Nahe Statute, only the Rieslings from the best individual layers are marketed under the layer name.
-It also bottle-fermented, hand-stirred sect after the champagne method is produced.
+, Hell and Johannisberg (Layen Castle).
+The large layers are planted exclusively with Riesling, in the first layers the varieties Pinot Gris, Pinot Blanc and Pinot Noir also play an important role.
+The varieties Chardonnay and Dornfelder are cultivated on smaller areas.
+According to the VDP-Nahe statute, only the Rieslings from the best individual locations are marketed under the location name.
+Bottle-fermented, hand-shaken sparkling wines are also produced using the champagne method.
 The winery is a member of VDP

-(Association of German Prädikatsweingüter) and founding member of German Barrique Forum
+(Association of German quality wine estates) and founding member of German barrique forum